lalashutosh/quantum-slm/design_choices.md

 - **Training Speed:** LoRA fine-tuning took 60 seconds.
 Full fine-tuning would take hours.
 - **Enterprise Hardware:** I didn't use a $10,000 A100.
 This runs on a $600 GPU you can buy at Best Buy.

-**Vaisala Relevance:** Production AI must run on available hardware, not idealized cloud infrastructure.
+**Enterprise Relevance:** Production AI must run on available hardware, not idealized cloud infrastructure.

 ---